Central American crisis: Honduras

 Going in to the Central American crisis, Honduras had suffered constant coups and military dictatorships.
 Consequently, by the 1980s the country slowly started a deteriorating process in terms of trade, continuing problems with the Central American common market, the decline of international financial reserves, salary decline, and increasing unemployment and underemployment.
 Honduras, like El Salvador, was increasingly dependent on economic assistance from the United States.
-However, the efforts to start a revolution failed, since apart from the actions of the paramilitary group of the Popular Liberation Movement-Cinchonero and other organizations there were no major attempts.
+As a result, several guerrilla groups emerged in the country in the late 1970s, giving rise to the so-called guerrilla insurgency of Honduras.
+During this period, a series of kidnappings and attacks were organized by organizations such as the People's Liberation Movement-Cinchoneros.
+However, these groups failed to carry out large-scale actions that would have escalated into civil war, as had occurred in neighboring countries.
 This was due to the military reformism of the military junta governments of the 1960s and 1970s led by Oswaldo López Arellano and Juan Alberto Melgar.

 Nevertheless, fears that the civil wars wracking its neighbors might spread to the country led to the murder, torture, and disappearances of any individual identified as a dissident, spearheaded by the Honduran army's death squad Battalion 3-16, who received training and support from Central Intelligence Agency of the United States.
 Honduras became a key base for the Reagan administration's response to the crisis, making the Honduran territory a huge US army base to maintain military control in Central America.

 US troops held large military exercises in Honduras during the 1980s, and trained thousands of Salvadorans in the country.
 The nation also hosted bases for the Nicaraguan Contras.
 In 1986, they began to see armed conflicts on the border with Nicaragua, which ended in the aerial bombardment of two Nicaraguan towns by the Honduran Air Force.
-By 1998, the Mitch hurricane left more than 2 million Hondurans without a home or job, a good portion of the infrastructure that was totally damaged, dragging Honduras into more poverty.
+By 1998, Hurricane Mitch left more than 2 million Hondurans without a home or job, a good portion of the infrastructure that was totally damaged, dragging Honduras into more poverty.